amitwaizman/drebinFM/README.md

 The re-implemenation of the FM model take from https://github.com/ArielCyber/Android-crystal-ball.git

+The execution of the attack can be seen in the attack folder

 What does this repository contain?

     This repo contains a python implementation of Arp, Daniel, et al. "DREBIN: Effective and Explainable Detection of Android Malware in Your Pocket."
 NDSS.
 2014.